Enter your salary details to calculate your HRA exemption

 What is HRA?

-House Rent Allowance (HRA) is a salary component paid by the employer to help employees meet their house rent expenses.
-Under Section 10(13A) read with Rule 2A, a portion of this allowance can be claimed as exempt from tax if you stay in rented accommodation and meet the prescribed conditions.
+House Rent Allowance (HRA) is a component of salary paid by the employer towards an employee's house rent expenses.
+Under Section 10(13A) read with Rule 2A, a portion of this allowance is exempt from tax if the employee stays in rented accommodation and meets the prescribed conditions.

 For salaried employees covered by Section 10(13A), the exempt HRA is the lowest of: